3782291211/nc-news/README.md

 With this application, a user can:
 - create a new account;
 - login to an existing account;
+- access a private profile page which allows user to update details, view recent articles or delete account;
 - view all articles that have been posted;
-- filter and sort articles;
+- view, filter and sort articles;
-- view latest comments;
+- view comments;
+- view list of users and articles posted by each user;
-- vote up/down on articles and comments;
+- vote on articles and comments;
 - post new comments and delete previous comments;
 - post new articles and delete previous articles;
-- add and delete topics;
+- add and delete topics.
-- login in as one of several existing users.
-    - To log in manually, use the buttons at the top of the screen and login with the username and 'password'.
-    - Usernames can be found on the 'Users' page.

 ## Views
 ### Home page